 Advanced standing will be granted only for studies completed in the 6 years prior to the commencement of this course.

 Advanced standing gained for any subject shall be cancelled 10 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed this course.

-No advanced standing will be granted for work experience.
+No advanced standing will be granted for work experience or undergraduate study.

 Inclusion of majors on testamur

 Not applicable - this course does not have majors

 Exit with lesser award

 Candidates who exit the course prior to completion, and who have completed the required number of credit points and appropriate subjects, may be eligible for the award of Graduate Certificate of Accounting.